ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 small makes scan inefficient.

 Hashing and scanning options
-    --window-size=size[/word]
+    --window-size=[ini,]size
-    -w size[/word]
+    -w [ini,]size
-                Sets window size and word size.
-If window size is below 15 (13 for -Hv on 64-bit, or 11 for -Hv on 32-bit architecture), word size by default equals to window size.
-Otherwise word size by default is chosen to be 15, 13, or 11 depending on -H value and architecture.
+                Sets window size.
+If one value is set it is considered to be used for all passes.
+If two values are used, it turns on multipass-mode (see above), when on first pass the first value is used for hash window, and for all the rest passes second value is used.
+Reasonable values are 3-26 for initial run and 3-13 for other passes.

                 OligoFAR hashes one window per read, choosing it as close to 5' end as possible, but may shift it to the right if the 5' end has too many low quality (ambiguous) bases.

     --input-mism=initial[-final]
     -n ini[-fi] Sets maximal allowed number of mismatches within hashed word.